 Chesebrough-Pond’s also extended its cosmetics and toiletry lines through acquisitions.
 It entered into negotiations for the purchase of Hazel Bishop but wisely withdrew, then went on to procure the cosmetic and toiletry interests of the Vick Chemical Company in September, 1958.
 The purchase added Prince Matchabelli fragrances, Polyderm creams, Seaforth and Black Watch men’s toiletries and Sofskin hand cream.
 This enabled Chesebrough-Pond’s to seriously engage in three new categories: fragrances, men’s toiletries and prestige cosmetics.
 As the company already produced hand creams, within a few months of its purchase it disposed of Sofskin to a new company headed by Alfred Roberts.

-Although its products were manufactured at their main Clinton, Conneticut factory, Prince Matchabelli was operated by Chesebrough-Pond’s as a separate subsidiary.
+Although Prince Matchabelli products were manufactured at Chesebrough-Pond’s main Clinton, Connecticut factory, Prince Matchabelli was operated as a separate subsidiary.
 It marketed Prince Matchabelli perfumes, colognes, dusting powders and soaps, Abano bath oil and cologne, Polyderm creams, and the Black Watch prestige line of men’s toiletries.
-Aziza eye products were added to the Matchabelli subsidiary after Chesebrough-Pond’s bought the Aziza Eye Cosmetics Division of Mauvel Ltd. in 1959, as were products from the Erno Laszlo Institute and Royall Lyme when these companies were later acquired.
+Aziza eye products were added to the Matchabelli subsidiary after Chesebrough-Pond’s bought the Aziza Eye Cosmetics Division of Mauvel Ltd. in 1959, as were products from the Erno Laszlo Institute and Royall Lyme when these companies were acquired in 1966 and 1967 respectively.

 The Seaforth budget line of men’s toiletries was separated from the other Vick acquisitions and marketed by Chesebrough-Pond’s with their men’s hair products until it was sold to Mary Chess in 1962.

 In 1960, Chesebrough-Pond’s bought Northam Warren, the owner of Cutex, Glazo, Odor-O-No, Peggy Sage and L’Onglex, adding nail polish, lipsticks and deodorants ranges to its inventory.
 Like Prince Matchabelli, Northam Warren was operated as a separate subsidiary with Northam Warren Jr. remaining on after the purchase to ensure continuity.
-He was made a vice-president of Chesebrough-Pond’s, retiring from the position in 1963 but staying on as a company director of Chesebrough-Pond’s until 1970.
+He was made a vice-president of Chesebrough-Pond’s, until he retired from the position in 1963 but stay on as a company director of Chesebrough-Pond’s until 1970.